MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming is a type of language that can be used to communicate with computers!
+Programming was used to create the world's first computer game, "Tic-Tac-Toe for the Naughts and Crosses Computer", in 1952.